JSischo/Waupaca_repo/README.md

 As is typical in most animal adoptions across the nation, HSWC charges an adoption fee that covers the costs associated with animal care such as spaying and neutering.
 Animals must be spayed or neutered either before adoptions or as a condition of adoption in order to reduce homeless pet populations.
 However, in some cases, animal owners obtain their pets through sources other than animal shelters such that the pets have not yet been altered.
-The cost of obtaining spay and neutering services through a veterinarian can be cost prohibitive for low income families.
+The cost of obtaining spay and neutering services through a veterinarian can be prohibitive for low income families.
 To assist with this need, the HSWC offers spay and neuter services to low-income families through their clinic program. (in addition to vaccinations and microchipping)

 ### Question to Answer
 What is the need for future spay and neuter funding for the Waupaca County Humane Society?